wascertified/dockerless-dex/readme.md

 requests

 # You can download them by typing
-pip install discord.py pyyaml asyncio requests
+pip install discord.py pyyaml asyncio